 So, less succinctly:

-Increase an organization’s ability to discover and deliver the highest value in a world where we don’t know everything, and everything’s changing.
+Increase an organization’s ability to discover and deliver the highest value to end users in a world where we don’t know everything, and everything’s changing.

 Why not just “Make Everything Better”?

 Better in some ways is worse in others.
 For example, the goal of increased customer satisfaction could be inconsistent with increased stock price this quarter.
 Or another example, I heard a project manager turned Scrum trainer say “In my experience, Scrum of Scrums works great!”
 And I can see how that could be true, if we’re optimizing for the sort of problems project managers are usually asked to solve.
-But if we’re doing Scrum to increase agility, we’ll want to consider some better alternatives.
+But if we’re doing Scrum to increase agility, we’ll want to consider some more agile alternatives.

 What happens without a system optimization goal?

 I spent a little some time with a company which I initially thought was a perfect candidate for an Agile adoption, a slam dunk.
 They had less than 100 people in the company, all co-located on the same floor of their hip, modern office.
 Their management initially seemed quite gung ho.
 But as the discussions progressed, it became more clear that this management did not want to untangle the byzantine organizational structure and the overspecialization they had built up over the past 20 years, didn’t think people could learn new skills, and really felt it was best to micromanage employees.